TheSeaGiraffe/jhu_data_science_spec-data_cleaning_project/CodeBook.md

 The final step is to take the mean of each measurement by subject and activity.
-This is easily accomplished using the `tidyverse` `group_by` and `summarize_all` functions as can be seen in the last line of the data wrangling section of the code before the clean up section.
+This is easily accomplished using the `tidyverse` `group_by` and `summarize_all` functions as can be seen in the block of code at the end of the data wrangling section of the code before the clean up section.
+In order to have the names of the columns better reflect the values contained in them we also slightly modified the column names by adding the string `-mean` to the ends of all of the columns containing measurement data.

 ## Variable descriptions

+Here we briefly describe each feature in the final tidy data set.
+The first two features are associated with the subjects:

+- `subject_id`: a numeric code in the range `[1, 30]` representing each of the 30
+  participants in this study.
+- `activity`: a label describing the activity performed by a subject.
+Measurements were taken as each subject performed the following six activities:
+  + Laying down
+  + Sitting
+  + Standing
+  + Walking
+  + Walking upstairs
+  + Walking downstairs

+The remaining features are associated with the means of each measurement taken by the researchers.
+It should be noted that each of these values are themselves means taken across each activity for each subject hence the additional `-mean` added to each feature name.
+Below is a list of each of these features as well as a brief description: